shpongledsummer/atmospheric-weather-card/README.md

 <img width="400" src="https://github.com/user-attachments/assets/5cb58257-4fae-4661-86f9-671b279e3eaf" alt="Grid Layout Example" />

+> [!TIP]
-Setting `square: true` allows the card to fit perfectly within a grid.
+> Setting `square: true` allows the card to fit perfectly within a grid.
 If you want, you can also get a totally round card by adding `--awc-card-border-radius: 100%` to your Home Assistant theme.

 ```yaml
 type: custom:atmospheric-weather-card